 I love making natural light portraits.
 It’s a genre of

-Natural light portraits are photographs of people, or animals, making use of only the available, or ambient, light.
-There’s no flashlight, studio strobe, or any form of continuous light added to the subject.
+Natural light portraits are photographs of people or animals, making use of only the available or ambient light.
+There’s no flash, studio strobe, or any form of continuous light added to the subject.

 When I first worked in the editorial